- What stands for ARPU?

 The Paying Share is 0,8 / 25 = 0,032 or 3,2%.

-It’s important to keep track of your Paying Share.
+It’s essential to keep track of your Paying Share.
 If your ARPPU is growing with the Paying Share going down, you’re losing money in the long term.
 Revenues from paying users won’t beat the decreasing number of them.
 The metric also helps you evaluate and forecast your revenues.

 ARPU shows how the price of your product corresponds to its value.
 How else can you use this metric?

-- Comparing yourself to your rivals.
+- Comparing yourself to your competitors.

 Investors base their decisions on this metric.
 If you run several projects, you can use ARPU to reveal the winner.